SzymonOzog/szymonozog.github.io/posts/2025-09-21-Penny-worklog-1.md

 }
 ```

-`packet_size` in the code is the size in Bytes that a single thread sends, and `block_size` is the amount of threads that work together to
+`packet_size` in the code is the size in bytes that a single thread sends, and `block_size` is the amount of threads that work together to
 call our `putmem` function.

 To find a good configuration I just ran a sweep across sensible outputs.
 For intranode we're getting 733 GB/s and for internode we're getting 87 GB/s